mikeroyal/Open-Source-Security-Guide/README.md

 # Security Tools
 [Back to the Top](https://github.com/mikeroyal/Open-Source-Security-Guide#table-of-contents)

+[Acra](https://cossacklabs.com/acra) is a single database security suite with 9 strong security controls: application level encryption, searchable encryption, data masking, data tokenization, secure authentication, data leakage prevention, database request firewall, cryptographically signed audit logging, security events automation.
+It is designed to cover the most important data security requirements with SQL and NoSQL databases and distributed apps in a fast, convenient, and reliable way.

 [Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.

 [Virtualization-based Security (VBS)](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs) is a hardware virtualization feature to create and isolate a secure region of memory from the normal operating system.